rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 Layout:
 - This is a 34 keys split layout, optimized for programmers.
 - This layout works well with the OS configured for the US International keyboard.
+- This layout considers the right hand as the favored hand.
 - The base layer can be either qwerty or colemak dhm.
 - Use of keys in the two inner columns is reduced, minimizing lateral movement.